Get insider access

 No

 The Dell AW3225QF has remarkable accuracy before calibration.
 The 'Creator' Preset Mode acts as its sRGB mode and locks colors well to the sRGB color space, so they aren't oversaturated.
 The white balance and most colors have minimal inaccuracies, and even the color temperature is extremely close to the 6500K target.
-Although it's slightly overbrightened throughout, gamma follows the target curve well.
-However, to fix this issue, you need to update the firmware to M2B102, which Dell released on Feb.
-6, 2024.
-Otherwise, gamma is worse on older firmware.
+Although it's very slightly overbrightened throughout, gamma follows the target curve well.
+However, this is only true with M2B102 and later firmware, as gamma is worse on earlier firmware versions.

-Luckily, the 'Creator' mode only locks the RGB settings, so you can still access other settings.
-Other modes like 'Custom Color' are less accurate, as you can see here.
+The 'Creator' mode only locks the RGB settings, so you can still access other settings.
+Other modes, like 'Custom Color', have worse accuracy.

 9.7